Contrasting Waterdrop (WDH) & The Competition

 Profitability

-This table compares Waterdrop and its competitors’ net margins, return on equity and return on assets.
+This table compares Waterdrop and its rivals’ net margins, return on equity and return on assets.

 |Net Margins